deathbycaptcha/deathbycaptcha-api-client-java/README.md

 ## 📖 Introduction

-The [DeathByCaptcha](https://deathbycaptcha.com) Java client provides a simple, well-documented interface to the [DeathByCaptcha](https://deathbycaptcha.com) solving service.
+The [DeathByCaptcha](https://deathbycaptcha.com) Java client is a full-featured **captcha solver API** wrapper for Java applications.
+It provides a simple, well-documented interface to the [DeathByCaptcha](https://deathbycaptcha.com) solving service — including support for **captcha bypass for Selenium** browser automation flows where CAPTCHAs must be solved before form submission or navigation can continue.
 It supports both the HTTPS API (encrypted transport — recommended when security is a priority) and the socket-based API (faster and lower latency, recommended for high-throughput production workloads).

 Key features: